Gravitational Instantons and special geometry: The Chen-Teo Instanton

-and $X > 0$, $Y < 0$ and hence $F>0$.
+so that for $(x,y) \in \Domain$ and with \eqref{eq:xiordering} we have $X > 0$, $Y < 0$ and hence $F>0$.
 We have that $\Domain$ lies in the third quadrant in the $(x,y)$ plane, below the diagonal, cf. Figure\ref{fig:domain}.
 The closure $\bar \Domain$ contains the rods $\Rod_k$ given in \eqref{eq:Rodk5param} as boundary segments and the three turning points $n_i$ given in \eqref{eq:nuts} are located at the corners of $\Domain$, while the corner of $\Domain$ on the diagonal, $(x_2, x_2)$, represents the asymptotic end of the instanton.

 \begin{lemma} $H > 0$ in $\bar\Domain$. \end{lemma} \begin{proof} Let

 Since $y < x$ in $\Domain$, the flow of $L$ is transverse to rods $\Rod_2, \Rod_3$, and the flow lines starting on $ \Rod_2 \cup n_2 \cup \Rod_3 $ foliate $\Domain$.
 We can write equation \eqref{eq:Hflow} in the form